-We have already written about how higher educational establishments can use webinars.
+We have already written about how universities can use webinars.
 In brief, they can use them for lectures in big groups, as well as practical classes in small groups, along with Doors Open Days traditionally held in March and April for many establishments.

-The situation around Covid-2019 throughout the world is difficult, and nobody knows how long the virus is going to influence our traditional lifestyle.
+The situation around coronavirus throughout the world is difficult, and nobody knows how long the virus is going to influence our traditional lifestyle.

 Nevertheless, stop panicking.
 You’d better concentrate on meaningful tasks.